 How the Board will treat submissions

-Other than indicated below, submissions received in this public consultation, which will be a broad consultation open to veterinary surgeons, industry and the community, will be treated as public information and will be published on our website
+Other than indicated below, submissions received in this public consultation, which was a broad consultation open to veterinary surgeons, industry and the community, will be treated as public information and will be published on our website

 Veterinary Board of Tasmania once consideration of the submissions has concluded.

 With respect to this Public Consultation, your name (or the name of the organisation) WILL be published unless you request otherwise.

 In the absence of a clear indication that a submission is intended to be treated as confidential (or parts of the submission), the Board will treat the submission as

 If you would like your submission treated as confidential, whether in whole or in part, please indicate this in writing at the time of making your submission, clearly identifying the parts of your submission you want to remain confidential and the reasons why.
 In this case, your submission will not be published to the extent of that request.